learn-ocean/ocean-academy/src/frontend/src/pages/Courses/ocean101/Chapters/Chapter24/exercise.md

-// For any problems or contributions contact us oceanacademy@protonmail.com
+// For any problem or for contributions contact us at oceanacademy@protonmail.com